Ranj247/ms-3-coffee-lovers/README.md

 - **Hero Image:**
     - The hero image of coffee being extracted from the coffee machine hints user that the site content relates to a coffee website.
 - **Search Functionality:**
-    - The search functionality allows all users, registered or unregistered to search for coffee recipes by keywords.
+    - The search functionality allows all users, registered, or unregistered to search for coffee recipes by keywords.
 - **Register:**
     - Users can very simply create an account on the website, the user input is validated, a new "user" document in the site's database is created, and hashing is used for password security.
 After an account is created, a flash message appears on the screen to showcase that the registration being successful and now the new user would be able to contribute by adding their favourite coffee brewing recipes.
 - **Login/Logout:**
-    - The Login/Logout functionality adds authentication for registered users, allowing them to access, edit and delete their own recipes.
+    - The Login/Logout functionality adds authentication for registered users, allowing them to access, edit, and delete their own recipes.
 Allows users to logout by clearing the "session" cookie.
 - **Profile:**
     - The Profile provides functionality for registered & logged in users to see their own recipes (if any recipe created), add more recipes, edit or delete their existing recipes.
 - **Add Recipe:**